open-meteo/python-requests/README.md

 # Open-Meteo API Python Client

-This ia an API client to get weather data from the [Open-Meteo Weather API](https://open-meteo.com) based on the Python library `requests`.
+This ia an API client to get weather data from the [Open-Meteo Weather API](https://open-meteo.com).

 Instead of using JSON, the API client uses FlatBuffers to transfer data.
 Encoding data in FlatBuffers is more efficient for long time-series data.
 Data can be transferred to `numpy`, `pandas`, or `polars` using [Zero-Copy](https://en.wikipedia.org/wiki/Zero-copy) to analyze large amount of data quickly.
 The schema definition files can be found on [GitHub open-meteo/sdk](https://github.com/open-meteo/sdk).